ensisoft/detonator/README.md

 }
 ```
 This isn't the simplest way to do to it and requires having to rebuild the game engine but definitely allows for the
-most fine grained control as-to when to capture the profiling information and can limit the instrumentatio to a scope that
+most fine-grained control as-to when to capture the profiling information and can limit the instrumentation to a scope that
 is actually manageable and keeps the game still in a runnable state.
 Then in order to run game with the profiler do: